Co-Hosts - Ahavati & JohnnyBlaze

-Any form is acceptable ( but studying the poet is advised ). * EDITED * 5.
+Any form is acceptable ( but studying the poet is advised ).
+This includes visual and spoken word pieces. * EDITED * 5.

 You must select #GwendolynBrooks in your themes.
 The theme page will automatically generate as soon as eight entrants hashtag the theme.
 Make sure you hashtag her in your themes or you will be disqualified.
 6.

 In your Author's note, provide a link to the poem by Brooks that inspired yours.
 Without this, we have no way of determining if you were truly inspired by Brooks, or simply swapped fresh words into her existing poetry and form, which could be considered plagiarism.